RajKKapadia/Check-Toxicity-Daisi/DAISI.md

 # Check Toxicity

-This Daisi is a simple application that will return you probabilities of a piece of text to be toxic.
+This Daisi is a simple application that will return you probabilities of a piece of text being toxic.
 This application uses the state-of-the-art NLP technology by Unitary with the help of HuggingFace🤗 and Transformers.

 The technology I have used are:
 * [Transformers](https://github.com/huggingface/transformers)